Mohammed-Thushar-Imran/Project-Tech-Tussle-2021/README.md

 5. Initialize live capturing screen or webcam

 We can either initialize the capturing screen mode or webcam frontal view based on our preferance.
 We can initialize both by employing 2 webcams in our device as well.
 For this particular project, capturing screen mode is the suitable one.
-To grab frames from the live screen, we develop a video capturing object in the beginning in case of webcam frontal view operation, and import ImageGrab from PIL library for live screen capture. 'bbox' specifies specific region (bbox= top,left,width,height).
+To grab frames from webcam frontal view, we develop a video capturing object in the beginning, and import ImageGrab from PIL library for capturing live screen. 'bbox' specifies specific region (bbox= top,left,width,height).
 After that, we create a while loop to run the webcam/live screen.
 Then we read the image from live screen through 'captureScreen' function and subsequently, cap.read() permits to read webcam frontal view image.
 To increase the computing speed of the device, it's wise to resize the image into 1/4 th of its original size even though we retrieve the original size while displaying. later, we convert it to RGB.

         Code for live screen: def captureScreen(bbox=(300,150,900+150,800+300)):
                               capScreen = np.array(ImageGrab.grab(bbox))